voxpupuli/beaker/docs/how_to/debug_beaker_tests.md

 You can run this test using `beaker -t test.rb` or (to use the `run` subcommand and just run the test and bypass host provisioning etc) `beaker run -t test.rb`.
 It fails.

-Now try `beaker run -t test.rb --debug-errors` This will enter a pry console when the failure occurs.
+Now try `beaker run -t test.rb --debug-errors` This will enter a pry or debug console when the failure occurs.

     * Assert expected matches actual
-      Exception raised during step execution and debug-errors option is set, entering pry.
+      Exception raised during step execution and debug-errors option is set, entering pry or debug.
 Exception was: #<Minitest::Assertion: This product is faulty.
        Expected: 3
         Actual: 2>
       HINT: Use the pry 'backtrace' and 'up' commands to navigate to the test code